mlamarre/docker-cuda-opencv/README.md

 This activates the conda environment with the installed cv2.pyd and runs python from that conda env.

 The example above runs a setup.py for another project (took this from a docker building dlib).
-If you want to create other environment maybe with pip and virtualenv you can try doing `python setup.py bdist_wheel` and copy the resulting whl file to a persisted path.
-Finally you could build your own environment using `pip install [wheel file]`.
+You can build your own environment using `pip install [wheel file]`.
+The setuptools wheel files are installed in `/usr/local/etc/wheels`